nlara6156/CPE487/README.md

             nx_state <= SERVE;
          END IF;
 ```
+- Condition to end the game.
+- Tests if the ball size is above or below a certain threshold or if the timer runs out and becomes 0.
 ```
 WHEN END_GAME =>
              balls_on_screen <= "0000000000000"; -- turn off all balls except main ball